dorgonman/HorizonUIPluginDemo/readme.md

 *4.26.0

+* AB#1777 [Refactor] Fix Typo from EHorizonDialogueTextOverflowWarpMethod to EHorizonDialogueTextOverflowWrapMethod

+* AB#1776 [New][HorizonDialogueMsgTextBlock] Russian OverflowWrap support

 * AB#1758 GITHUB#6 [BugFix] Remove empty line with only space and skip space char at beginning of line for some edge case

 * AB#1714 [New][HorizonDialogueMsgTextBlock] Implement NewPage tag <p>